foton/rails_with_webpack_and_bootstrap/README.md

 4.3) run `rails g controller bootstrap index` in `myapp` folder 4.4) Restart rails server to take changes in routes.
 4.5) Open http://localhost:3000/bootstrap/index.
 It is just template.
 Notice where you can find it.
+4.6) Replace content of `app/views/bootstrap/index.html.erb` with whole `<div class="container">
+ ....</div>` from `public/index.html`.
+4.7) Now we have two ugly pages!
+But one of them is using whole Rails stack.
+If you open source code of `/bootstrap/index`, you will see, that there are plenty on JavaScript inclusions.
+Last one,`/assets/application.self-.....js` comming from Rails assets pipeline and is empty (comments only).